DalgoT4D/dalgo-admin/project-plan.md

 3. Dedicate time to troubleshooting any remaining bugs or issues identified during testing or implementation.
 Address these issues systematically, ensuring that the application is free from critical defects before deployment.

+## Weekly Plan

+1. Setup the connection and work flows.

+2. Creating django app in the same project.

+3. Designing some parts of frontend like client page.